List of Sanrio characters: Dear Daniel (1999)

-Designed in 1999 by Yuko Yamaguchi who has been the lead designer of Hello Kitty since 1980.
+Dear Daniel was designed in 1999 by Yuko Yamaguchi, the lead designer of Hello Kitty since 1980.
 Yamaguchi was inspired to create a boyfriend for Hello Kitty in the late 1990s when the Japanese singer Namie Amuro talked publicly about having a boyfriend, something that was considered controversial at the time.
 The character's name was inspired by the British film Melody from 1971, where the romantic lead is called Daniel.